CryptoManufaktur-io/stacks-docker/README.md

 # stacks-docker

-Docker compose for Stacks chain.
+Docker compose for the Stacks chain.

 Meant to be used with [central-proxy-docker](https://github.com/CryptoManufaktur-io/central-proxy-docker) for traefik and Prometheus remote write; use `:ext-network.yml` in `COMPOSE_FILE` inside `.env` in that case.

-## Quick setup
+## Node Quick setup

 Run `cp default.env .env`, then `nano .env`, and update values like NETWORK, GETH_BUILD_TARGET, and SNAPSHOT.